The Perfect Cake Smash

 A photograph is really only a photograph when it's printed, until then it's just a digital image or file; pixels on a screen that rarely get viewed.
 Our children today are growing up as the most photographed generation, but won't have anything printed to show for it....

-I'm based in both Northampton and photograph in all areas of Northamptonshire, Bedfordshire, Buckinghamshire and Oxfordshire .
+I'm a Northampton photographer and photograph in Northampton, Milton Keynes, Buckingham, Oxford and surrounding areas.
 I come to you so you don't have to venture too far from home.